briandgomez/Study/Security+/Security Operations.md

 - <u>Code signing</u>: digitally signing software to verify its authenticity and integrity to make sure it has not been tampered with

+- <u>Sandboxing</u>: the practice of isolating an environment when working with potentially malicious software to prevent the primary system from being affected
-- <u>Sandboxing</u>: the application can not access unrelated resources
+    - The application can not access unrelated resources
-    - They play in their own sandbox
+    - "Play in their own sandbox"

 - You can monitor your application in real time
     - View blocked attacks